awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 If you specify a new SSO user email address when you update the provisioned product associated with an account that was vended by account factory, AWS Control Tower creates a new SSO user account\.
 The previously created user account is not removed\.
 If you prefer to remove the previous SSO user email from AWS SSO, see [Disabling a User](https://docs.aws.amazon.com/singlesignon/latest/userguide/disableuser.html)\.

 With Account Factory you also can change the organizational unit \(OU\) for an account, or you can unmanage an account, by following the procedures in this chapter\.
 For more information on unmanaging an account, see [Unmanaging a Member Account](#unmanage-account)\.
-Certain updates require that you or an administrator must [Log in as a Root User](best-practices.md#root-login) to the account, to gain appropriate permissions\.
+Certain updates require that you or an administrator must [Sign in as a Root User](best-practices.md#root-login) to the account, to gain appropriate permissions\.

-## Updating and Moving Account Factory Accounts<a name="updating-account-factory-accounts"></a>
+## Updating and Moving Account Factory Accounts with AWS Service Catalog<a name="updating-account-factory-accounts"></a>

-The following procedure guides you through how to update your Account Factory account or move it to a new OU\.
+The following procedure guides you through how to update your Account Factory account or move it to a new OU, through AWS Service Catalog, by updating the provisioned product\.
+You can update accounts with the **Enroll account** function in AWS Control Tower\.
+We recommend using the **Enroll account** capability whenever possible\.

 **To update an Account Factory account or change its OU**

 1. Sign in to the AWS Management Console and open the AWS Single Sign\-On console at [https://console\.aws\.amazon\.com/singlesignon/](https://console.aws.amazon.com/singlesignon/)\.

+   Alternatively, you can sign in to your AWS Control Tower master account\.
 **Note**
 You must be signed in as a user with the permissions to provision new products in AWS Service Catalog; for example, an AWS SSO user in either the **AWSAccountFactory** or **AWSServiceCatalogAdmins** groups\.

-1. Choose **Provision new account** to open the AWS Service Catalog console and the Account Factory product\.
+1. On the Account Factory page in AWS Control Tower, choose **Enroll account** to open the AWS Service Catalog console and the Account Factory product\.

 1. From the navigation pane, choose **Provisioned products list**\.